W4GFO/TimeTracking/README.md

 	* The onLogInOut function which is called when the dummy button is clicked I've removed this button since it isn't really part of the UI.
-	Thus, its code is just commented out)
+	Thus, its code is just commented out.

 	* The onAuthStateChanged function so we are notified whenever the user's "Logged-In" status changes